Progress in developing a hybrid deep learning algorithm for identifying and locating primary vertices: Introduction

-A cartoon illustrating the Run 3 Vertex Locator (VELO) is shown in Fig.~\ref{fig:velo}.
+A cartoon illustrating the Run 3 Vertex Locator (VELO)~\cite{LHCbCollaboration:2013bkh} is shown in Fig.~\ref{fig:velo}.
 Approximately 41 million pixels, $ 55 \times 55 \,\mu {\rm m}^2 $ each, will populate 26 circular discs oriented perpendicular to the beamline.
 The LHCb detector is a forward spectrometer with the remaining elements to the right of the VELO in this view.
 In the longitudinal direction, the luminous region can be characterized by the ellipse labeled as the interaction region.
 In the transverse directions, most PVs are produced within 40 $ \mu $m of the center of the beamline.
 An error ellipse with its minor axis drawn to the vertical scale of the figure would be a factor of 100 thinner than that shown.
 The typical longitudinal resolution of a PV reconstructed following full tracking and fitting is $ 40 - 200 \, \mu $m (depending primarily on track multiplicity), and the typical transverse resolution is $ \sim 10 \, \mu $m.
-These small dimensions make it useless to try to visualize them accurately on the scale of the VELO.
 They also allow tracking and PV-finding algorithms to use these constraints to execute quickly and efficiently.
 Of interest for the work presented here, PV-finding algorithms can use track parameters evaluated at their points of closest approach ({\tt poca}) to the beamline to convert sparse point clouds of three dimensional data to rich one dimensional data sets amenable to processing by deep neural networks.

 The initial algorithm defined a rich, one-dimensional Kernel Density Estimator (KDE) histogram, plus two more one-dimensional histograms, to describe the probabilities of tracks traversing small voxels in space~\cite{Fang:2019wsd,akar2020updated}.
-A convolutional Neural Network (CNN) produces a single one-dimensional histogram that nominally predicts Gaussian peaks at the locations of the true PVs using the the three input histograms as its feature set.
+A convolutional Neural Network (CNN) produces a single one-dimensional histogram that nominally predicts Gaussian peaks at the locations of the true PVs using the three input histograms as its feature set.
 A hand-written clustering algorithm then identifies the candidate PVs and their positions.
-The results reported earlier used a ``toy Monte Carlo'' wit proto-tracking~\cite{Fang:2019wsd}.
+The results reported earlier used a ``toy Monte Carlo'' with proto-tracking~\cite{Fang:2019wsd}.
 As discussed below, using track parameters produced by a proposed LHCb Run 3 Vertex Locator (VELO) tracking algorithm~\cite{Hennequin:2019itm} leads to significantly better performance.

 The original KDE~\cite{akar2020updated} is a projection of a three-dimensional probability distribution in voxels that has contributions {\em only} when two tracks pass close to each other.
 Calculating this KDE exactly is very time-consuming, and we want to replace it with a deep learning (DL) algorithm of its own.
 Initial attempts suggested that learning track interactions would be difficult, so we defined two new KDEs, one summing probabilities of individual tracks in spatial voxels and one summing squares of probabilities.
 The original KDE used a combination of these.
 As discussed below, using only one of these KDEs as an input feature leads to worse results than using the original KDE, but using both leads to significantly better performance.